uc-cdis/fence/README.md

 ### Signed URLS

-Temporary signed URL is supported in all major commercial clouds.
-So this is the most 'cloud agnostic' way that we support to allow user to access data located in different platforms.
-Fence has the ability to request a specific file by its GUID(globally unique identifier) and retrieve a temporary signed URL for object data in AWS or GCP that will provide direct access to that object.
+Temporary signed URLs are supported in all major commercial clouds.
+Signed URLs are the most 'cloud agnostic' way to allow users to access data located in different platforms.
+Fence has the ability to request a specific file by its GUID (globally unique identifier) and retrieve a temporary signed URL for object data in AWS or GCP that will provide direct access to that object.

 ### Google Cloud Storage

 Whereas pre-signed URL is a cloud agnostic solution, services and tools on Google Cloud Platform prefer to use service account keys.
-Because of that, fence provides support for generating temporary google service account credentials to be easily used together with google utilities.
+Because of that, Fence provides support for generating temporary Google service account credentials to be easily used together with Google utilities.

 #### Temporary Google Credentials